2016 Saw the Largest Increase in Recalls, Injuries, and Incidents Involving Children’s Products in Nearly a Decade [infographic]

 Hidden Threats to Children In and Around Motor Vehicles [infographic]

 Children are especially vulnerable to non-traffic injuries and fatalities involving automobiles.
-From 1990 to 2014, there were 11,759 non-traffic related incidents that caused 3,396 fatalities to children.
+From 1990 to 2014, there were 11,759 non-traffic related incidents that caused 3,396 fatalities in children.
 These injuries and fatalities can be caused by suffocation, crushing, falls, fires and other dangers.
 When children are injured or killed in these incidents, motorists, vehicle manufacturers, parts […]

 Does the FACT Act Have a Burdensome Effect on Claimants?

 The main purpose of the Furthering Asbestos Claim Transparency (FACT) Act is to reduce the number of fraudulent asbestos-related claims, however, the real result is that the compensation legitimate victims are entitled to is being delayed.
 Some claimants suffer from mesothelioma and can’t afford these delays as they require immediate treatment.
 The Dangers of Asbestos […]

 While for certain medical conditions it might be legal to smoke marijuana in Illinois, doing so can still negatively impact a workers compensation case.
 Since marijuana lingers in the system long after it is used, the drug can be blamed for a work injury even if it was used days before.
 How Marijuana Is Perceived […]

 Airbag innovations could help increase passive driver safety and reduce fatality rates from car accidents.
 New vehicles are being equipped with knee airbags, front center airbags, or inflatable seatbelts to minimize the risk of injury.
 (Article continues below Infographic) ______ Airbags Statistically Reduce Driver Fatalities Airbags have proven to reduce the likelihood of driver death […]